VRConservation/t4w/04-intro.md

 ## Rewilding
 Or make this a caveats section.
 Truly rewilded self-willed wilderness should not have tech.
 Also caveats on the use of surveillance, top-down enforceent, and the availability of tech in developing countries.

-# Why this book?
-About the book.
-For authors, see authors

-## Audience

 ## Chapters
 Sentence summary of each chapter

-1. **Introduction**.
+1. 📖 **Introduction**.
-2. **Basics**.
+2. 🔧 **Basics**.
 What is tech for wildlife and what are the basics for setting it up for monitoring, enforcement, and community-based conservation.
-3. **Geospatial**.
+3. 🗺️ **Geospatial**.
 A brief primer on using open source geospatial software and data for conservation and how to integrate geospatial systems with other conservation technology.
-4. **Hardware**.
+4. 🛠️ **Hardware**.
 What hardware do you need?
 How do you diy tech that isn't available?
 What hardware is available that works off the shelf?
 Sub-chapters on camera traps, acoustic sensors, eDNA?
-5. **Enforcement**.
-Using tech to reduce or eliminate illegal wildlife trade, land clearing, and other activities that degrade wild nature.
+5. ⚖️ **Enforcement**.
+Using tech to reduce or eliminate illegal wildlife trade, land clearing, and other activities that degrade wild nature. **Change name to monitoring?**
-6. **AI**.
+6. 🤖 **AI**.
 Move closer to front of book?
 Add machine learning?
 7. TBD
 8. TBD
 9. TBD
 10. **Cases**.
+Cases highlighting tech4wildlife implementation in the field, including what went well, what didn't, and lessons learned.

 ## Citation
-Regular and bibtex citations
+Please cite as

 ## Free & Open Source
 Software and hardware and democratization of data